Cyber4egis/startwithHTB/00b-HTB-dedicated-server.md

         TX packets 1  bytes 48 (48.0 B)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
  ```

+ If we type `ifconfig` in another terminal window, we will see a *tun* adapter if we successfully connected to the VPN.

  On the menu on the left, click on *Dedicated Labs* > select *US Dedicated 12*.
 There you'll see the list of available boxes on the dedicated server and the associated IP addresses.